-People working in the hat making industry were exposed to mercury on a daily basis.
+People working in the hat making industry were exposed on a daily basis.
 Many of them developed early dementia, and thus the saying, “mad as a hatter” was born.

 I had a client that had been suffering with thyroid disease for over 25 years.

 She came to see me for a consultation and began rattling off her symptoms; couldn’t think straight, was always feeling lost or in a fog, paranoia, insomnia, tremors, and she said she felt like she was “losing her mind.”

 When she opened her mouth to speak – I could clearly see that almost ALL of her teeth were filled with mercury.
 I couldn’t believe it!
 She must’ve had 20 fillings in her mouth.

 With all of that mercury it may not matter how healthy her diet and lifestyle was, her thyroid and parotid gland could continue getting damaged with each bite of food.

 It’s going to quite a long time to heal her condition.
 Maybe 4-7 years or longer.
 Depending on whether her kidneys and adrenals were damaged by that mouthful of mercury as well.
 Which is a good possibility.